Battle of Viipuri

-The Battle of Viipuri was a 1918 Finnish Civil War battle, fought 24–29 April between the Finnish Whites against the Finnish Reds in Viipuri.
+The Battle of Viipuri was a 1918 Finnish Civil War battle, fought 24–29 April between the Finnish Whites and the Finnish Reds in Viipuri.
 Together with the Battle of Tampere and Battle of Helsinki, it was one of the three major urban battles of the Finnish Civil War.
 The battle is also remembered because of its bloody aftermath, as the Whites executed up to 400 non-aligned military personnel and civilians of Russian and associated ethnicities.

 Background

 At the time of the Finnish Civil War, Viipuri was the fourth-largest city in Finland, with about 30,000 people.
 The surrounding Viipuri Province was the largest Finnish province with a population of 540,000.
 Viipuri was also the most multicultural city in Finland with a large minority of Russians and smaller minorities of Swedes, Germans, Tatars and Jews.
 Its location at the Karelian Isthmus near the Russian capital Petrograd made the city an important center of transport and trade.
 During the Civil War, Viipuri was under Red control from its beginning in late January.
-Since 9 April, Viipuri was the capital of Red Finland as the Red Government and the Red Guard general staff left Helsinki.
+Since 9 April, Viipuri had been the capital of Red Finland as the Red Government and the Red Guard general staff left Helsinki.

 The units

 The White Army formed a new unit for the offensive.
-The 18,300-men-strong Eastern Army (Itäarmeija) was under the command of the former Savo Division leader general major Ernst Löfström.
+The 18,300-strong Eastern Army (Itäarmeija) was under the command of the former Savo Division leader general major Ernst Löfström.
 It was composed of three regiments; the Western Unit was commanded by Lieutenant-Colonel Aarne Sihvo, the Northern by General Major Karl Fredrik Wilkman and the Eastern by the German Colonel Eduard Ausfeld.

 The defense of Viipuri was first led by the head of the Red Government Kullervo Manner.
 After Manner fled to the Soviet Russia on 25 April, he was followed by Edvard Gylling.
 The Red Guard leader was Oskar Rantala, with the Russian colonel Mikhail Svechnikov as his military advisor.
 On the days of the battle, there were more than 12,000 Reds and their families in Viipuri.
 About 10,000 were refugees who had fled from the western parts of Finland.
 The combat units had up to 5,000 fighters, including forces retreating from the Karelian Front and some members of the Viipuri Women's Red Guard.